vycoder/portfolio/src/blogs/2018/weird-javascript.md

 Note that it's still possible to change this binding if we used the keyword `new` that we'll explore in a different chapter.

 ##### Function Currying
-Passing parameters to `bind()` does something interesting.
-Currying is creating a copy of a function with some preset parameters or partial application of parameters.
+Passing parameters to `bind()` does something interesting, it gave us the ability to curry.
+Currying is creating a copy of a function with some preset parameter values or partial application of parameters.
 ```javascript
 function power(base, exponent) {
   return base ** exponent;